ahartloper/UVC_MatMod/Abaqus/README.md

 #### Specify enhanced hourglass control

-Follow the instructions under the Specify enhanced hourglass control section under RESSForLabPS.
+Follow the instructions under the Specify enhanced hourglass control section under UVCplanestress.

 #### Make the UMAT available to Abaqus

-Follow the directions under Make the UMAT available to Abaqus section under RESSForLab.
+Follow the directions under Make the UMAT available to Abaqus section under UVCuniaxial.

-## Contributing

-Bug fixes can be raised by opening a new issue in the RESSForLab repository.

-## Authors

-Code written and maintained by Alex Hartloper (alexander.hartloper@epfl.ch).

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-- Dimitrios Lignos and Albano de Castro e Sousa for their guidance and assistance in the formulation of the return mapping algorithms used